giga-sec/gigaSec-Tech-Notes/3. Notes/Burp Suite Basics.md

 Tags: #fleeting

 ---
-Burp Suite is a framework written in Java that aims to provide a one-stop-shop for web application penetration testing.
+Burp Suite is a framework written in Java that
+- aims to provide one-stop-shop for web application penetration testing.
 - industry standard tool for hands-on web app security assessments.

 Assessing mobile applications, as the same features which make it so attractive for web app testing translate almost perfectly into testing the APIs (**A**pplication **P**rogramming **I**nterfaces) powering most mobile apps.